ImTheLex/myspotify-V2/README.md

 Well if nothing is broken (lol) basicly you can have a users/artists/admin hierarchy.

-All of those "roles" needs to go through the signup steps first in order to use the rest of the site.
+All of those "roles" need to go through the signup steps first in order to use the rest of the site.

 Once users are logged in for the first time, they will be notified with a "recover-token" message.